 Your role does not magically change when your toddler is school-aged; you just move on to more age-appropriate "tools."
 You are still a guide providing opportunities that stretch the imagination and allow it room to grow.
 Don't forget that as a guide, you're on the same path as your child.
 Have fun traveling it together!

 - Babybug Magazine is a great inspiration for toddler activities.
 Many times Josie and I have copied projects that Kim and Carrots, the continuing characters in the magazine, have done.
 It's a sturdy board book-style magazine that is for ages 6 months to 2 years, but honestly, Josie is 2 1/2 and is just now really getting into it.
 [Note: This was written a LONG time ago!
-Josie's SISTER is now reading Josie's old Babybugs!--Ed.]
+Josie is 17 now!--Ed.]

 - The Abecedarian Academy is a delightful site completely dedicated to "homepreschool," with links, lesson plans, resources and lots of other great stuff.